Last Updated on by

 A common criticism of this pack is that its heavy weight (4 pounds*), may be too much for the maximum load its designed for (40 pounds).
 Heavier packs certainly exist, but they also typically have a greater carrying capacity.
 The Gregory Baltoro 65L and the Mountain Smith Circuit 3.0 are good examples of this.

 Thankfully, the pack’s saving grace is its Anti-Gravity suspension system, which makes the pack feel practically weightless, even when it’s fully loaded.
 This calls into question the longstanding backpacking philosophy that a lighter pack will inherently be more comfortable.

-Both the Atmos and Aura AG 50 run for $230 (check this listing for the latest live prices)for all sizes.
+Both the Atmos and Aura AG 50 run for $240 for all sizes, but check the Osprey site here for the latest.

 Find information on where to track the pack down on Osprey’s purchase page here.